 GLP-1; incretin; glucagon-like peptide

 Glucagon-like peptide 1 belongs to a family of hormones called the incretins, so-called because they enhance the secretion of insulin due to factors derived from the gut.
 Glucagon-like peptide 1 is a product of a molecule called pre-proglucagon, a polypeptide (i.e. chain of amino acids, which are organic compounds that make up proteins) that is split to produce many hormones, including glucagon.
 Because they come from the same source, these hormones share some similarities, so are called ‘glucagon-like’.
 Cells found in the lining of the small intestine (called L-cells) are the major source of glucagon-like peptide 1, although it is also secreted in smaller quantities by the pancreas and the central nervous system.
-Glucagon-like peptide 1 encourages the release of insulin from the pancreas, increases the volume of cells in the pancreas that produce insulin (beta cells) and holds back glucagon release.
+Glucagon-like peptide 1 encourages the release of insulin from the pancreas, increases the volume of cells in the pancreas that produce insulin (beta cells) and reduces the release of glucagon.
 Glucagon-like peptide 1 also increases the feeling of fullness during and between meals by acting on appetite centres in the brain and by slowing the emptying of the stomach.

 There are no known cases of too much glucagon-like peptide 1.
-Recently drugs have been developed to mimic glucagon-like peptide 1 in the blood circulation to improve the control of glucose levels in type-2 diabetes.
+Drugs have been developed to behave like glucagon-like peptide 1 in the blood circulation to improve the control of glucose levels in type-2 diabetes.
 These drugs are known as GLP-1 analogues.
 Levels of glucagon-like peptide 1 are also naturally increased after some types of weight-related surgery, which is thought to contribute to the observed weight loss and improvement of type-2 diabetes in patients who have had these types of surgery.
 Recently one of these GLP-1 analogues (Liraglutide) has been approved for the treatment of obesity in the UK and other countries.
 Research studies are investigating other GLP-1 analogues, and these may also be approved for the treatment of obesity in the future.